dex-79/craft_neovim/README.md

 ## Installation

+## Note:-
+It is highly recommend to use iterm2 terminal in any MacOs for better apperance and better output.

 Clone the Repository:

 Ensure you have Git installed, then clone the repository containing this script and the NeoVim configuration files.